JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 git init
 ```

 This will initialize your project as a Git repository.
-Now would be a good time to add a `.gitignore` file in the root of your repository and include `.env`, `node_modules`, and any other files you don't want to include when you push your code to a remote repository.
+Now would be a good time to add a `.gitignore` file and include `.env`, `node_modules`, and any other files that you want Git to ignore.

 ### Initialize Yarn